RSASoft/RSASoftOnlineTest/README.md

 # RSASoftOnlineTest

-This is a test solution to ask user for a small online test.
+This is a test for a developer candidate.

 ### Testing Instructions (Instructions not in chronological order)
 1. Get all Test Cases to Pass.